uppsala-university/uu-integration/README.md

 # UU Integration
 This is the Uppsala University integration components.
-The overall picture of the components is an event routing network containing message brokering along with a set of channel adapters.
+The overall picture of the components is an event routing network containing message brokering along with a set of channel adapters and messaging gateways.

 ![alt text](https://raw.githubusercontent.com/uppsala-university/uu-integration/master/docs/event-routing-network-map.png "Uppsala university Event Routing Network Map")